-+G-770-045 Any other perennial (under 3 inches in diameter: 5 stems, 3 inches or more: 3 stems).
++G-770-045 Any other perennial (under three inches in diameter: five stems, three inches or more: three stems).
 Do not duplicate entries in classes 030 thru 044.

-+G-770-046 4-H Flower Garden Collection of 5 different flowers.
++G-770-046 4-H Flower Garden Collection of five different cut flowers.
+Flowers are to be cut not potted.
 Each flower in the collection should be exhibited with the number specified for classes 001 thru 045.
 Display in a box or other holder not more than 18 inches in any dimension.
 Do not duplicate entries in classes 001 thru 045 with any in the group collection.